tdn158/weatherData/README.md

 # weatherData
 Adds new 'findWeatherStation' function to R package weatherData.

-User input a dataframe with column of zipcodes and the function returns the original dataframe with two new columns -- WeatherStation and isAirport.
+The weatherData package makes it very easy to integrate open source weather data into predictive models, but it can only lookup weather by closest weather station.
+Many times people don't have this data readily available.
+This function allows the user to find the closest weather station to a given zipcode, which provides more functionality to this package.

-These make using getWeatherData much easier as you don't need to know the closest weather station a priori.
+User inputs a dataframe with a column of zipcodes and the function returns the original dataframe with two new columns -- WeatherStation and isAirport.